xplosionmind/old.tommi.space/_notes/public/Quit Spotify.md

 Use a combination of the alternatives above, since none is as complete as Spotify.\
 The purpose is to <u>differentiate</u> as much as possible all of the streaming services to value competition and avoid monopolization.
 The most promising software is [FreeTube](https://freetubeapp.io 'FreeTube').

-Ideally, the best way would be to download and store locally all of the music I listen to, as I did up to 3 years ago, but I have to admit it's not convenient at all, from every point of view.
+Ideally, the best way would be to download and store locally all of the music I listen to, as I did up to 3 years ago, but I have to admit it’s not convenient at all, from every point of view.

 ### On mobile